 Agency, temporary or bank staff

-Staff in Field hospitals - must also adhere to the BCUHB Medicines Policy MM01 (2019) Chapter 8

 The procedures apply equally to those working in the private and voluntary sector organisations i.e. for care workers working for outside agencies who are contracted to work for the Local Authority.

 The principles and procedures also apply to “direct payment staff”, although it is recognised that they may not have a manager or supervisor and so may have to undertake tasks such as contacting the GP themselves.